rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 - `sudo touch etc/netplan/01-netcfg.yaml`
 - `sudo gnome-text-editor etc/netplan/01-netcfg.yaml`
+- Paste the following into the yaml file.
+Change IP addresses and interfaces to match your machine.

 ```c#
 # This file describes the network interfaces available on your system